ying-teaching/python/5-functions/main-and-scope.md

 ## 1 `main` Function

 There is a convention in Python coding: you want to use the `main` function name as the entry point of a program.
 A non-trivial program has many functions, however, there must be a function working as the entry point of the program.
 It is common to use `main` as the name of the start-up function.
-The `main` contains the mainline logic of a programthat call other functions to perform top level tasks.
+The `main` contains the mainline logic of a programthat calls other functions to perform top level tasks.
 Each top level task may call other functions to perform subtasks.
 Following is an example of function organization.

 ![structure](images/structure.png)